-A new study published by the journal Aging & Disease reports that intravenous administration of clinical-grade human mesenchymal stem cells (MSCs) into patients with coronavirus disease 2019 (COVID19) resulted in improved functional outcomes (Leng et al., Aging Dis, 11:216-228, 2020).
+A new study published by the Journal on Aging & Disease reports that intravenous administration of clinical-grade human mesenchymal stem cells (MSCs) into patients with coronavirus disease 2019 (COVID19) resulted in improved functional outcomes (Leng et al., Aging Dis, 11:216-228, 2020).

 This study demonstrated that intravenous infusion of MSCs is a safe and effective approach for treating patients with COVID-19 pneumonia, including elderly patients displaying severe pneumonia.
 COVID-19 is a severe acute respiratory illness caused by a new coronavirus named severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 Currently, treating COVID-19 patients, particularly those afflicted with severe pneumonia, is challenging as no specific drugs or vaccines against SARS-CoV-2 are available.